gautam-ramachandruni/CSE5335-web-data-managment/Project 3/README.md

 2. By clicking on a house on the map

 Note that the call to the GetSearchResults API is done using Ajax: inside the callback function (the listener for the left click) of the map, an Ajax request that calls the GetSearchResults API is created.
-Note that everything is done asynchronously and the webpage is never redrawn completely.
+Note that everything is done asynchronously and the web page is never redrawn completely.